mcidclan/cloud-of-voxels/README.md

 export the model.
 If your mesh has been transformed, make sure to apply Location,

 Rotation & Scale (CTRL+A).
+In the middle of the scene add a lattice, then on your

+mesh add a "Remesh" modifier.
+Change the octree depth value, util the size of the

+blocks fits with the lattice, modify the scale value in the modifier if needed.

+Apply the modifier.
+Edit the mesh, select all the faces and choose "Shade Smooth"

+from the Faces menu (CTRL+F).
+Then, add the modifiers "Triangulate" and "Smooth".

+Increase the values in smooth if necessary.
+In bake, select "Bake to Vertex Color".

-Put your mesh in "vertex paint" mode, then run the
+Put your mesh in "Vertex Paint" mode then run Bake in "Full Render" mode.
+Disable

-Python script.
-Once it's done, replace the voxelmodels.cpp and voxelmodels.h by
+the modifiers before running the Python script.
+Once it's done, replace the

-the generated files.
-Note that the provided example contains gaps.
-From blender,
+voxelmodels.cpp and voxelmodels.h by the generated files.

-before exporting, you could subdivide your mesh, until you don't see gaps anymore

-between its vertices.

 <br/>